malocclusion teeth

 The upper molars in class II malocclusions are too far forward compared to the lower molars.
 An undeveloped lower jaw or a huge upper jaw can be the source of this overbite.
 There are two divisions for class 2 malocclusions: division 1 and division 2.

 Type 2: It represents a particular type of misalignment.
-The incisors, or upper front teeth, are angled toward the roof of the mouth.
+In Class II division 2 the upper central incisors or upper front teeth are angled towards the roof of the mouth.
 The lower portion of the face seems smaller or shorter.

 Class III-